 Abram Games had an influential and celebrated 60-year career as a graphic designer.
 He created the first animated BBC ident and many of London Transport's most iconic posters and was appointed an official poster artist during World War II.
-This exhibition, curated with help from Games' children Naomi and Daniel, looks at his artistic process through a collection of more than 100 original posters, paintings and sketches, many taken from the family's archive.
-Entry is free with museum admission.
+This exhibition, curated with help from Games' children Naomi and Daniel, looks at his artistic process through a collection of more than 100 original posters, paintings and sketches.

 The prominent American artist who creates immaterial sculptures through cryptic slogans presents a new body of work, ‘ALL IN DUE COURSE’.
 Using the gallery’s interior and façade as well as creating an off-site piece on the former Peckham Road Fire Station, Weiner will showcase his new sculptures in his distinct choice of font: Maragret Seaworthy Gothic.